Video

 Different AI models have varying levels of support for video input methods (As of July 2025):

-For most models, direct video input is only supported by Google Gemini and Vertex AI.
+For most models, direct video input is limited to Google Gemini, Google Vertex AI, and AWS Bedrock models with video support.
 For other providers, you must extract frames as images or use transcripts.
 Always specify the correct MIME type (e.g., video/mp4) when required.